EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Returning `Unit` is the simplest indication of an Effectful function.
 You don't call it to produce a result value.
-We know there must be a side-effect—there's no other reason to call it.
+We know there must be a side effect—there's no other reason to call it.

 If a function has no parameters, this is equivalent to a `Unit` argument.
 Here, an Effect is used inside the function to produce the result.

+A function that has a `Unit` argument and `Unit` return does *nothing* but produce side effects.

 ## Improving Your Life